Color Cast of Brick or Stone

 Tan-Buff - Multi-Width Shake Weathered Gray

-Bricks that are predominantly tan, or tan overlaying another color, have a warmth that feels welcoming.
 Tan bricks are a natural partner for a palette of warm colors.
-Cool tones can work, too, especially when used as accent colors in tan brick exterior color schemes.
-Find inspiration from our “Five Tantalizing Tan Brick Exterior Color Schemes”
+Bricks predominantly tan, or tan overlaying another color, have a welcoming warmth.
+Cool tones can work, too, mainly when used as accent colors in tan brick exterior color schemes.
+Find inspiration from our “Five Tantalizing Tan Brick Exterior Color Schemes.”

 If you’ve read this far, thank you for staying with me.
-You can see how understanding the color cast of brick or stone is essential when making selecting your new roof or any other materials and colors you are choosing for your full or partial brick or stone house.
+You can see how understanding the color cast of brick or stone is essential when selecting your new roof or any other materials and colors for your full or partial brick or stone house.

 The tips above can get you started.
-To get all of the details on how to create your best brick home exterior color schemes, download our complete guide – FRESH Home Exterior Color Schemes for Brick and Stone.
+To get all the details on creating your best brick home exterior color schemes, download our complete guide – FRESH Home Exterior Color Schemes for Brick and Stone.

 Find even more inspiring color schemes; check out the Best Exterior Color Scheme Match for Your DaVinci Roof.

-To see more amazing brick and stone products, visit these companies:
+To see more amazing bricks or stone products, visit these companies:

 About the Author